jekuer/php-microsite-boilerplate/README.md

     -   Create respective files within /controller if necessary in your case.
     -   Check the option to auto-redirect within multi-language at index.php and all.js.
     -   Build the website with those pages, the style.css, and the all.js.
 Mind to minimize those files or adjust the way they get included at /templates/header.php and /templates/footer.php.
-    -   Adjust the footer at /templates/footer.php and /templates/footer_amp.php to your needs.
+    -   Adjust the footer at /templates/footer.php to your needs.

 3. That's basically it.